 At Thornton Dale, we are committed to teaching our children about the importance of keeping themselves safe.
 In today’s modern society, this is particularly prevalent for e-safety and we have a responsibility to teach children how to keep themselves safe when using tablets and other devices, and when accessing the internet.

 - In EYFS, we implement technology through a wide range of technological toys.
 We use iPads to support reading, phonics and maths as well as teach children about the importance of keeping themselves safe when using electronic equipment and the internet.
 Children use age appropriate technology in their imaginative play, such as cameras and pretend telephones.

 - Learning Mission journeys reflect what is being taught, vocabulary, relevant diagrams, photos and knowledge organisers

-The impact of this is our children understand the importance of staying safe online and what to do if they have any concerns.
+- Pupils have a thorough understanding of the importance of staying safe online and know what to do if they have any concerns.